-Just don’t mention the t-word (tapas) you don’t want to offend the locals.
+2. Don’t mention the t-word (tapas), you don’t want to offend the locals!

 A cicchetti pub crawl is called giro d’ombra.
-Giro means ‘stroll’ and ‘ombra’ slang for a glass of wine, means ‘shade’.
+Giro means ‘stroll’, and ‘ombra’ is slang for a glass of wine, means ‘shade’.

 If you want an authentic experience of Venice, you need to be adventurous and go for a wander.
 Getting lost is probably the best way to do this.